MorganNavel/MorganNavel/README.md

 ## Hey there 👋 !
 I'm **Morgan NAVEL**

--  📚 Currently studying at the [University of Montpellier](https://sciences.edu.umontpellier.fr/en/welcome-to-the-faculty-of-sciences/) in the [Software Engineering](https://informatique-fds.edu.umontpellier.fr/etudiants/master-informatique-parcours/parcours-gl-genie-logiciel/) Master degree.
+-  📚 Currently studying at the [University of Montpellier](https://sciences.edu.umontpellier.fr/en/welcome-to-the-faculty-of-sciences/) in the [Software Engineering](https://informatique-fds.edu.umontpellier.fr/etudiants/master-informatique-parcours/parcours-gl-genie-logiciel/) Master's degree program.

 -  💻 A passionate Software Engineer from France.